-Quiz

-Vadakkangara, A. (2011).
-Spoken Arabic Made Easy: A Unique Course in Spoken Arabic for Beginners.
-Goodword Books

-Wightwick, J & Gaffar, M. (2015).
-Mastering Arabic 1.
-China: Palgrave Wightwick, J & Gaffar, M. (2018).
-Read & Speak Arabic for Beginners.

-Level 3

-Semester I

-Course Code AGM 31073

-Course Title Teaching Arabic Language for Non-Native

-Speakers - I

-Credit 3

-Core/Compulsory/ Elective Core

-Notional Hours Breakdown Theory Tutorial Self-Learning

-30 15 105

-- discuss the principles and theories of teaching the Arabic language to non-Arabic speakers - train on applying educational theories in teaching Arabic to nonnative speakers - prepare with well-equipped qualification to teach the Arabic language to non-native speakers native speakers

-- familiar with the principles and theories of teaching the Arabic language to non-native speakers - apply educational theories in situations of teaching the Arabic language to non-native speakers - practice complete readiness to teach the Arabic language to non-
+Level 3 Semester Ι Course Code AGM 31073 Course Title Teaching Arabic Language for Non-Native or Non-Native Speakers - I Credit 3 Core/Compulsory/ Elective Core Notional Hours Breakdown Theory Tutorial Self-Learning 30 15 105 Course Aims: This course aims to; discuss the principles and theories of teaching the Arabic language to non-Arabic speakers train on applying e native speakers train on applying educational theories in teaching Arabic to non- prepare with well-equipped qualification to teach the Arabic language to non-native speakers Intended Learning Outcomes: At the end of this course, the student will be able to; - familiar with the principles and theories of teaching the Arabic language to non-na language to non-native speakers apply educational t - apply educational theories in situations of teaching the Arabic language to non-na language to non-native speakers practice complete r - practice complete readiness to teach the Arabic language to nonnative speakers

-- 1. Introduction to Ta'leem & Tadrees - -Ta'llum, Ta'leem & Tadrees - -Principles of language teaching - Psychological principles: behavioral theory and cognitive theory - Linguistic principles: structural theory, transformational generative grammar theory, and the sociolinguistics theory - Theories and principles of education - 2.
+Introduction to Ta'leem & Tadrees

+Ta'llum, Ta'leem & Tadrees

+-Principles of language teaching

+- Psychological principles: behavioral theory and cognitive theory - Linguistic principles: structural theory, transformational generative grammar theory, and the sociolinguistics theory - Theories and principles of education - 2.
 Language technical terminology in the field of teaching Arabic to nonnative speakers - -Language: mother, official, national, second, and foreign language - -Teaching the Arabic language to natives and non-natives - -Mixed Language, bilingualism, and multilingualism - -Pioneers in this field (Arabs: Dr. Rushdi Ahmed Toaimah, Professor Omar Al-Siddiq Abdullah, and from the West: Noam Chomsky, Skinner - 3.
+Elements of education

+-Learner

+- Learner's characteristics, rights and duties

+-Teacher

-Elements of education - -Learner - Learner's characteristics, rights and duties - -Teacher - Role of the teacher and his responsibilities - Class management - -Educational environment - Types of educational environment and its component - -Curriculum and its components - Principles of the curriculum (philosophical, psychological, social, and cognitive)
+- Role of the teacher and his responsibilities - Class management

+-Educational environment

+- Types of educational environment and its component

+-Curriculum and its components

-- Principles of the curriculum for teaching Arabic to nonnative speakers
+Principles of the curriculum (philosophical, psychological,

+social, and cognitive)
-- The principles and methods of a good book in teaching the Arabic language to non-native speakers

-- Principles of analysis and evaluation of Arabic language teaching books
+- Principles of the curriculum for teaching Arabic to nonnative speakers - The principles and methods of a good book in teaching the Arabic language to non-native speakers - Principles of analysis and evaluation of Arabic language teaching books

-- -Methods of teaching foreign languages
+-Methods of teaching foreign languages

 - Grammar and translation method

 - Direct method

 - The audio- lingual method

 - Selective method

 - Communicative communication method

 - Inductive and deductive method

-- -Methods of teaching Arabic grammar
+-Methods of teaching Arabic grammar

-- Grammar teaching strategy and its approaches

-- Teaching Grammar: Methods, Techniques, and Procedures (Analytical and Inductive Approach)

-- 4. Teaching Aids
+- Grammar teaching strategy and its approaches - Teaching Grammar: Methods, Techniques, and Procedures (Analytical and Inductive Approach) - 4.
+Teaching Aids

-- -The concept of Teaching Aids and the importance of using them
+-The concept of Teaching Aids and the importance of using them

-- -Principles and criteria in selecting teaching aids
+-Principles and criteria in selecting teaching aids

 - -Types of teaching aids

 - 5. Assessment

 - -Concept of assessment and its types

 - -Assessment strategies

-- -Steps in preparing exams
+-Steps in preparing exams